LanceHuang245/FeasOJ/README.md

 ### Environment
 - Vue 3
+- Golang 1.25.1
+- Docker
+- MySQL/PostgreSQL
+- Redis
-- pnpm
+- npm
 - The lastest version of Chromium or Firefox

 ### How to run
 1. Clone repository.
-2. Run `pnpm i` Install dependencies.
+2. Run `npm install` Install dependencies.
-3. Config `src/utils/axios.js` to your [FeasOJ-Backend](https://github.com/LanceHuang245/FeasOJ-Backend) address.
+3. Config `/web/src/utils/axios.js` to your FeasOJ-Backend address.
-4. Run `pnpm dev` to start the front-end server.
+4. Run `npm run dev` to start the front-end server.

 ### Notice
 This is the first time I've written a big project with Vue + Golang, so the code is going to be terrible, but I'll keep going to improve it!